ibm-cloud-docs/assistant/webhook-pre.md

 ```
 {: codeblock}

-To test the webhook, open an integration such as the preview link or web chat integration.
+To test the webhook, open an integration such as the preview link.
 Submit the text `Buenas dias`.
 The assistant probably won't understand the input, and will return the response from your *Anything else* node.
-However, if you go to the Analytics page of your skill and open the User conversation page, you can see what was submitted.
+However, if you go to the Analytics page of your skill and open the User conversations page, you can see what was submitted.
 Check the most recent user conversation.
-The log will show that the user input is `Buenas dias (in es)`. `es` is the language code for Spanish.
+The log will show that the user input is `Buenas dias (in es)`.
+The `es` in parentheses represents the language code for Spanish, so the webhook worked and recognized that the submitted text was a Spanish phrase.

 ![Shows the Analytics>User conversations page with a logged conversation with Buenas dias (in es) input](images/webhook-check-language.png)

 ## Example 2
 {: webhook-pre-example2}

-This example shows you how to check the language of the incoming message, and it it's not English, translate it into English before submitting it to the assistant.
+This example shows you how to check the language of the incoming message, and if it's not English, translate it into English before submitting it to the assistant.
+Doing so can be useful if the assistant's conversational skill is in English.

 Define a sequence of web actions in IBM Cloud Functions.
-The first action checks the language of the incoming text.
-The second action in the sequence translates the text from into English.
+The first action in the sequence checks the language of the incoming text.
+The second action in the sequence translates the text from its original language into English.

 In the premessage webhook configuration page, the following values are specified: